nleiva/xrgrpc/README.md

 - **JSON** (Merge)

-Applies YANG/JSON formatted config to the device/router.
-It reads the info from [yangconfig.json](examples/input/yangconfig.json).
+Applies YANG/JSON formatted config to the device/router (merges with existing config).
+It reads the target from [yangconfig.json](examples/input/yangconfig.json).
+The

 ```bash
 examples/mergeconfig$ ./mergeconfig